We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While most hyaluronic acid products are suitable for all skin types, some are formulated with specific concerns in mind.

-Allawh recommends it, saying it “boosts skin hydration, improving the elasticity and cohesion of the skin barrier.”
-Crucially, it doesn’t leave behind “an unwanted greasy or oily residue.”
+- For oily or acne-prone skin: Allawh recommends Neutrogena Hydro Boost Hydrating Serum, saying it boosts skin hydration, improving the elasticity and cohesion of the skin barrier without a greasy or oily residue.

-If your skin is particularly dry, look to The Ordinary’s Hyaluronic Acid 2% + B5.
-According to the brand, it contains hyaluronic acid in low, medium, and high molecular weights together with vitamin B5 for intense hydration.
+- For drier skin: Consider The Ordinary Hyaluronic Acid 2% + B5, which contains hyaluronic acid in low, medium, and high molecular weights together with vitamin B5 for intense hydration.

-And people with combination skin should try Cetaphil’s Daily Hydration Lotion with Hyaluronic Acid.
-A lightweight formula, this moisturizer will work to relieve dry areas without adding extra oil to the skin.
+- For combination skin: Consider Cetaphil Daily Hydrating Lotion with Hyaluronic Acid, a lightweight formula that can help relieve dry areas without adding extra oil to your skin.

-Try L’Oreal Paris’ Revitalift Pure Hyaluronic Acid Serum or Paula’s Choice’s Hyaluronic Acid Booster for firmer and plumper skin.
+- To reduce the appearance of fine lines: Try L’Oreal Paris Revitalift Pure Hyaluronic Acid Serum or Paula’s Choice Hyaluronic Acid Booster for firmer and plumper skin.

 Well, it depends on the kind of product you’re using.

+- Serums.
+A hyaluronic acid serum involves a slightly different routine.
 After cleansing, and while your skin is still damp, press a couple of drops into your face with the palms of your hands.
-Don’t forget to apply a moisturizer immediately afterwards to seal in all that hydration.
+Don’t forget to apply a moisturizer immediately afterward to seal in all that hydration.

 So, you don’t need to worry about reworking the rest of your routine.